gravitational/teleport/docs/admin-guide.md

 * Install etcd and configure peer and client TLS authentication using [etcd security guide](https://github.com/coreos/etcd/blob/master/Documentation/security.md).

+      !!! danger "SECURITY WARNING":
-      **Security note:** Only Auth servers should have client certificates allowing etcd access, otherwise anyone can write and overwrite keys in the backend!
+        Only Auth servers should have client certificates allowing etcd access, otherwise anyone can write and overwrite keys in the backend.

 * Set up Auth server to use etcd in `storage` section of Auth server's config file: